-Albeit an older model, the DiamondClean Smart is still a great choice and might well be a better value buy.
+Albeit an older model, the DiamondClean Smart is still a great choice.
+It has many similar features but is a better value buy.

-Honestly, the 4100 ProtectiveClean cleans your teeth as well though.
+Honestly, the Smart 2000 cleans your teeth as well though.
 All brushes require you to use the correct technique.

 Our guide to taking care of your teeth shows you all of the important things you need to know, irrespective of the toothbrush you use.

 Sonicare are a brand that continually innovates.
 As they improve products, they

 look at how features and functions can be added to really benefit the user.